Nadrieril/type-walker/README.md

 # type-walker

 This is a toy crate that provides an API to visit the fields and sub-fields of a type with an `Iterator`-like API.
-It mimics the kind of traversal done by [derive-visitor](https://crates.io/crates/derive-visitor), but the iterator-like interface is a lot more flexible to use.
+It mimics the kind of traversal done by [derive-visitor], but the iterator-like interface is a lot more flexible to use.

 This comes at the cost of type-level hacks, a bit of `unsafe`, and having to work around borrow-checker limitations.